write-you-a-scheme-v2/scheme/docs/00_overview.md

 work on your project with you, finding people who can be trained with less cost than the performance gains will be a serious hinderance when proposing your project to weary business type folks.
 For this reason, we take a conservative approach on what features and abstract concepts are used in this Scheme.
 When in doubt, we pick the simplest possible abstraction that is needed for functionality, and avoid extra language pragma and type theory extensions at all cost.
-If you use Haskell for work, your colleagues job will go a lot easier and less technical debt will emerge.
+If you use Haskell for work, your colleague's job will go a lot easier and less technical debt will emerge.

 ## Project Tool Chain